-Are all printed products subject to VAT?
+Are all printed products such as leaflets, posters and business cards subject to VAT?
 Some items are tax-free, but there are a few printed materials you will need to pay VAT on.
-This short guide will tell you how VAT and printing works so you’re never caught out!
+This short guide will tell you how VAT and our printing services work so you’re never caught out!

 What is VAT?